Professor at Vanderbilt University

 Born in Detroit, Michigan on October 23, 1958, Michael Eric Dyson is an ordained Baptist minister and a professor in the College of Arts and Science and in the Divinity School at Vanderbilt University, whose faculty he joined in January 2021.
-He has also taught at Brown University, Chicago Theological Seminary, the University of North Carolina, Columbia University, DePaul University, the University of Pennsylvania, and Georgetown University.
+He has also taught at Brown University, Chicago Theological Seminary, the University of North Carolina at Chapel Hill, Columbia University, DePaul University, the University of Pennsylvania, and Georgetown University.

 In much of his teaching, Dyson incorporates his expertise in hip-hop music and “gangsta rap.”
 “Gangsta rap often reaches higher than its ugliest, lowest common denominator,” he explains.
 “Misogyny, violence, materialism, and sexual transgression are not its exclusive domain.
 At its best, this music draws attention to complex dimensions of ghetto life ignored by most Americans. . . .
 Indeed, gangsta rap’s in-your-face style may do more to force America to confront crucial social problems than a million sermons or political speeches.”

-In 1996 Dyson published Between God and Gangsta Rap, which laments the “miserable plight of black men in America,” and calls “[t]he demonization of gangsta rappers” merely “a convenient excuse for cultural and political elites to pounce on a group of artists who are easy prey.”
+In 1996 Dyson published Between God and Gangsta Rap, which lamented the “miserable plight of black men in America,” and called “[t]he demonization of gangsta rappers” merely “a convenient excuse for cultural and political elites to pounce on a group of artists who are easy prey.”

 In 2001 Dyson published Holler if You Hear Me: Searching for Tupac Shakur, about the life of the late rapper who he lauded as a black Jesus figure.
 In the book, Dyson wrote that Shakur’s “stirring raps”: (a) “made many people see suffering they had never before acknowledged,” and (b) “helped many desperately unhappy young people reclaim a sense of hope and humanity.”